-On November 25, 2010, the BIR issued RR No. 15-2010 which prescribes additional procedural and/or documentary requirements in connection with the preparation and submission of financial statements accompanying the tax returns.
+On November 25, 2010, the Bureau of Internal Revenue (BIR) issued RR No. 15-2010 which prescribes additional procedural and/or documentary requirements in connection with the preparation and submission of financial statements accompanying the tax returns.
 Under the said RR, companies are required to disclose, in addition to the disclosures mandated under PFRSs and such other standards and/or conventions that may heretofore be adopted, in the Notes to the Financial Statements, information on taxes, duties and license fees paid or accrued during the taxable year.
 In compliance with the requirements set forth by RR No. 15-2010, hereunder are the information on taxes, duties and license fees paid or accrued during the taxable year.

-1. LLFC is a non-VAT entity under Philippine tax laws per Revenue Regulations (RR) No. 9-2004.
-LLFC is subject to percentage and other taxes (presented as Taxes and Licenses in the statement of comprehensive income) as well as income taxes.
+1. LLFC is a non-VAT entity under Philippine tax laws per RR No. 9-2004, LLFC is subject to percentage and other taxes (presented as Taxes and Licenses in the statement of comprehensive income) as well as income taxes.
 Percentage and other taxes paid consist principally of gross receipts tax (GRT) and documentary stamp tax.
-LLFC was also designated by the Bureau of Internal Revenue (BIR) as withholding tax agent under Revenue Regulations (RR) No. 17-2003 and RR No. 12-94, as amended.
+LLFC was also designated by the BIR as withholding tax agent under RR No. 17-2003 and RR No. 12-94, as amended.